zhin327/100-days-Zachery-Log/README.md

 2/1 Day 20 - Finished the game of war project.
 Topics reviewed and covered, callbacks, promises.
 Use of API's (deck of cards API), styling and layout, algorithm practice, UX Improvments.
 Touched on Async/Await.

 2/7 Day 21 - Did not update Github as I was focused on mastering CSS Grid + Flexbox, I have worked to understand the concepts and build upon both of those skills.
 I spent today focusing on cleaning up my Github and updating LinkedIn with a more professional look and feel.
 Rebuilt a Bored Bot API from scratch to ensure I know the content and how to reuse it.
 Project Name --> Bored Bot

+2/8 Day 22 - Finished a complete chrome dashboard, it is considered a "Momentum" clone, When opening a new chrome tab it gives you updated Dogecoin prices using the CoinGecko API, weather in your current area using a location API + Weather API.
+Background images are randomzied to show new professional images everytime you open a new tab.
+Project Name ---> Dashboard- Chrome